 – Shelves may need to be adjusted depending the height of what you are storing.
 Pick the tallest item, adjust height and work from there.

 – The stacking of cans, jars or bathroom items can be made easier with small wire shelves called risers.

 – Group similar items in wire baskets or plastic tubs.
 You might already have some unused Tupperware fit for this purpose.

 – Speaking of Tupperware, I store mine with lids on.
 It’s a space-hungry method but pays its way in time savings.
 No more searching for lids!

-– Longer term, maintain order so you don’t have to revisit the problem.
+– Longer term, stay tidy so you don’t have to revisit the problem.
 Put things away in their designated spots immediately.
 Reseal packs to avoid spillage (I just use elastic bands).
 Check your supplies before you head to the supermarket.
+Stop.
+Buying.
+Crap.
 Little habits help.
 If you don’t wash dishes regularly they pile up and clutter your space.
 If you don’t take out the recycling, empty yoghurt containers end up on the bench.

 – For help making decisions, check this post.